Jeriooo/Analytics-Jeremie_Verodoodt/README.md

 Welcome!

-The primary purpose of this avenue is to provide an quick overview of my **_Data-Specific_/Busines Intelligence** skillset through various visualiations of work that I have conducted in the past.
-This page is broken down into 3 secions, namely work pertaining to data ingestion/file management, data cleaning and modeling followed by visualisations.
+The primary purpose of this avenue is to provide an quick overview of my **_Data-Specific_/Busines Intelligence** skillset through illustrations of work that I have conducted in the past.
+This page is broken down into 3 secions, namely projects pertaining to data ingestion/file management, data cleaning and modeling followed by visualisations.

 - NOTE:
  I am currenlty undergoing additional big data-specific projects (ie Linux and Docker, Airflow / Kafka , Elastic Search / Apache Spark/ Databricks / dbt , Amazon Redshift / Mongo DB/  Big Query / Snowflake etc)